-Following the band's split in 1968, Furay formed the highly respected Poco, which also contained future Eagle, Randy Meisener, and continued down the road to country rock.
-Messina joined with Furay and later with Kenny Loggins as Loggins and Messina.
-Fielder became highly respected as part of Blood Sweat And Tears, while Hastings joined Rhinoceros.
+Following the band's split in 1968, Furay formed the highly respected Poco, which also contained future Eagle, Randy Meisener, and continued down the road to Country-Rock.
+Messina joined with Furay and later with Kenny Loggins as Loggins And Messina.
+Fielder became highly respected as part of Blood Sweat And Tears.
 Dewey Martin formed the ill-fated New Buffalo Springfield only to be forced to change the name to New Buffalo.
 Together with Bruce Palmer, they continued on the nostalgia circuit under the banner of Buffalo Springfield Again.
-Young and Stills went on to mega-stardom when they joined up with David Crosby (from The Byrds) and Graham Nash (of The Hollies) as members of Crosby, Stills, Nash and Young, who, after turning out many hits and then dis-banding, reformed in early 2000.
+Young and Stills went on to mega-stardom when they joined up with David Crosby from The Byrds and Graham Nash of The Hollies as members of Crosby, Stills, Nash And Young, who, after turning out many hits and then dis-banding, reformed in early 2000.

 Starting on June 1st, 2011, Buffalo Springfield got together for six concerts in Oakland followed by dates in Los Angeles and Santa Barbara before moving on to play the 2011 Bonnaroo Music & Arts Festival in Manchester, Tennessee.
 The band was made up of Richie Furay, Stephen Stills, Neil Young, Rick Rosas and Joe Vitale.
-According to Richie Furay, the band will do a full tour in 2012, but this was put on hold because Neil Young was recording two new albums with Crazy Horse.
+According to Furay, the group was supposed do a full tour in 2012, but this was put on hold because Neil Young was recording two new albums with Crazy Horse.
 On February 27, 2012, Furay announced that the band is on indefinite hiatus.